Idokr1/Instagram-Clone/README.md

 # Instagram-Clone
-This project is an Instagram clone built using Next.js, Tailwind CSS, NextAuth, Recoil and Firebase as a database.
+This project is an Instagram clone built using Next.js, Tailwind CSS, NextAuth, Recoil, and Firebase as a database.
 It implements clean architecture throughout the project.

 ## Features
 * Users can sign up and log in using Google Authentication